Japan COVID-19 vaccine supplies to be limited, delaying shots for elderly: Minister

 Japan has negotiated to receive more than 500 million doses of COVID-19 vaccines developed by Western drugmakers.
 But domestic regulators have only approved one vaccine so far, and the nation remains dependent on imported supplies that have been held up by production snags and export controls.

+Japan's chief government spokesman said on Monday that the vaccine's regulatory approval was based on a two-dose regime.

+"I think we need to carefully consider whether we can immediately conclude from this study that one dose is enough or not," Chief Cabinet Secretary Katsunobu Kato told reporters.

-Since Kono, the minister for administrative reform, was tapped last month to lead Japan's vaccination push, he has resisted giving firm timelines for when doses will arrive and be distributed.
+Since Kono was tapped last month to lead Japan's vaccination push, he has resisted giving firm timelines for when doses will arrive and be distributed.
 Even so, the government has stuck to a pledge to secure enough shots for the whole population of 126 million by June.

 Japan has negotiated to receive 144 million doses of Pfizer's vaccine this year, and its second shipment of about 450,000 shots arrived on Sunday.